oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.25 Multiple Use of Same Hash Algorithm

-It must be tested that the same hash algorithm is not used multiple times in one item of hashes.
+It MUST be tested that the same hash algorithm is not used multiple times in one item of hashes.

 The relevant paths for this test are: